carsor007/carsor007.github.io/_posts/2016-05-26-Quest-for-Python-Guru.md

 published: true
 title: Quest for Python Guru status
 ---
-## Quest for Python Guru status

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
 **Seeking Python Guru status.**

   Today I decided to become a volunteer for the [openstack-nova](http://www.openstack.org/) project.
 I like to consider myself a good Python programmer.
 However, I've mostly